-ours faithfully
+Yours faithfully

-Ouly authorised :
+Duly authorised i .

-or and on beha alf of the Board
+For and on beha alf of the Board

-Zola Tsotsi Chairperson 7
+Zola Tsotsi Chairperson

-l acknowledge i receipt of th is n otification:
+I acknowledge i receipt o f this n otification:

 Signature: Date: Time:

 Insert name

-Signature Zola Tsotsi Date: Time:
+Signature Date: Time:

+Zola Tsotsi

-In the event th at the employee refuses to o sign:
+In the event the at the employee refuses to sign

-witness: I confirm that I h e above named employee orm has been handed and
+witness: I confirm that I have we above named employee. itnessed that this f orm has been handed and

-Signed Position Date
+Signed \ Position Date